-ROBYN ROWLAND is an Irish-Australian dual-citizen, annually visiting Ireland for thirty-three years, now living half-time in Connemara.
+ROBYN ROWLAND is an Irish-Australian dual-citizen, annually visiting Ireland for thirty-five years, now living half-time in Connemara.
 She regularly visits and works in Turkey.
-She has written twelve books, nine of poetry.
-Her latest two books in 2015 are Line of Drift from Doire Press, Ireland, supported by the Irish Arts Council, and her bi-lingual This Intimate War Gallipoli/Çanakkale 1915 – İçli Dışlı Bir Savaş: Gelibolu/Çanakkale 1915 published by Five Islands Press in Australia and by Bilge Kultur Sanat in Turkey, sponsored by the Municipality of Çanakkale.
+She has written fourteen books, eleven of poetry.
+Her latest two books in 2018 are Mosaics from the Map from Doire Press, Ireland, and her bi-lingual This Intimate War Gallipoli/Çanakkale 1915 – İçli Dışlı Bir Savaş: Gelibolu/Çanakkale 1915 re-published by Spinifex Press (originally in 2015 from Five Islands Press in Australia and by Bilge Kultur Sanat in Turkey, sponsored by the Municipality of Çanakkale).
 Turkish translations Mehmet Ali Çelikel.

-Robyn’s poetry appears in national and international journals and in over forty anthologies, including seven Best Australian Poems: 2016, 2015, 2014, 2013, 2010, 2009, 2005 and 2004 (Black Inc.), with editors Les Murray, Robert Adamson, Lisa Gorton and Geoff Page; and Being Human, ed.
+Robyn’s poetry appears in national and international journals and in over forty anthologies, including seven Best Australian Poems: 2016, 2015, 2014, 2013, 2010, 2009, 2005 and 2004 (Black Inc.), with editors Les Murray, Robert Adamson, Lisa Gorton, Geoff Page and Sarah Holland-Batt; and Being Human, ed.
 Neil Astley, (Bloodaxe Books, UK, 2011).
 Her work has been awarded a number of prizes and she has published and read in Australia, Ireland, Japan, Bosnia, Serbia, Austria, Turkey, Canada, India, New Zealand, Portugal, the UK, the USA, Greece and Italy.

 Robyn’s poetry has been featured on Australian and Irish national radio programs.
 Robyn has two CDs, Off the Tongue and Silver Leaving — Poems & Harp with Lynn Saoirse.